Apollo

 Cylinder Beach, North Stradbroke Island

-Fancy relaxing with waterfront views and enjoying a beer by the campfire at sunset?
-Then make a beeline for Lake Moogerah.
-Perched high in the Gold Coast Hinterland, this lovely spot attracts seclusion-seeking South East Queenslanders.
-Top-notch amenities mean you won't have to rough it.
+Fancy relaxing with waterfront views and sipping a brew by the campfire at sundown?
+Then head straight for Lake Moogerah.
+Perched in the heart of Scenic Rim, this lovely spot lures seclusion-seeking Southeast Queensland locals.
+Top-notch amenities mean you won’t have to rough it.

 O’Reilly’s Campground, Lamington National Park

 Straddling Lamington National Park, this local landmark has become an institution for its convenient location and awe-inspiring views.
-Lamington's top trails are an easy car trip away, and the on-site restaurant does a mean wood-fired pizza.
-Don't leave without sipping freshly-fermented wine from O'Reilly's award-winning vineyard.
+Lamington’s top trails are an easy drive away, and the on-site restaurant makes a mean wood-fired pizza.
+Don’t leave without sipping wine from O’Reilly’s award-winning vineyard.

-Main amenities: restrooms, showers, potable water, powered sites, bbq, camp kitchen, restaurant
+Main amenities: restrooms, showers, potable water, electric hookup sites, BBQ, camp kitchen, restaurant

 Upper Stony Camping Area, Byfield National Park